krishaamer/green-filter-research/research/literature/design.md

 #### Digital Product Passports {#digital-product-passports}

-It’s a further development of the idea of carbon labels.
+Digital product passports are a further development of the idea of carbon labels.

 -   The European Commision has proposed a *Digital Product Passports* to help companies transfer environmental data (Nissinen, Seppälä and Heinonen, 2022).
 Carbon labels are needed for green transformation.